-The number of children and adults who get sick or die from vaccine-preventable diseases has decreased greatly since doctors started vaccinating Americans, according to the National Institute of Allergy and Infectious Diseases.
+The number of children and adults who get sick or die from vaccine-preventable diseases has decreased greatly since doctors started vaccinating Americans, according to the

 All states and the District of Columbia require students to meet minimum vaccination requirements in order to attend public schools.
 These vary from state to state.

 ProCon.org reports that as of July 23, 2018, all 50 states and D.C. require the following vaccinations:

 In addition, 49 states require the mumps vaccination, and 43 states and D.C. require the hepatitis B vaccination.

 Some states also require hepatitis A, flu, Haemophilus influenzae type B (Hib), meningitis, or pneumococcal vaccinations.